Executive Message

 Advancing equity in cancer clinical trials across Canada

-Support from the Canadian Partnership Against Cancer advanced 3CTN’s national health equity priorities through funded initiatives launched by member cancer centres.
+Canadian Partnership Against Cancer advanced 3CTN’s national health equity priorities by funding member cancer centres’ initiatives.

 Clinical trials play a vital role in advancing cancer research and providing patients with access to innovative treatments and diagnostic technologies.
 However, factors such as Canada’s vast geography, cultural, language, and other socio-economic barriers can hinder participation in clinical trials for many patients.

-Dedicated funding received this year from the Canadian Partnership Against Cancer (CPAC) has supported Network sites in implementing equity, diversity and inclusion (EDI) best practices benefitting equity-deserving communities.
-Six cancer centres were awarded seed funding for initiatives aimed at building foundational knowledge and identifying scalable, practical solutions for including underserved populations in clinical trials.
+Dedicated funding received this year from the Canadian Partnership Against Cancer (CPAC) has supported six Network sites in implementing equity, diversity and inclusion (EDI) best practices benefitting equity-deserving communities.
+Sites aimed to build foundational knowledge and identify scalable, practical solutions for including underserved populations in clinical trials.
 This has enabled sites to develop better understanding of their community members’ needs and priorities, initiate EDI-informed interventions, and inform future program development.
 Knowledge gained from each initiative will be shared across the Network.

 “With 3CTN funding, we’ve partnered with regional teams to establish satellite sites supported by digital tools, bringing early phase trials closer to home, reducing travel demands, and making participation less disruptive for children and families across BC while advancing equity in pediatric cancer research.” – Hina Johnstone, Research Coordinator at BC Children’s Hospital.

-In addition, CPAC funding has enabled 28 Network cancer centres to begin collecting standardized, self-reported race data for patients enrolled in 3CTN Portfolio trials.
-Data collected initially by sites will provide important baseline information about trial patients that can be compared to demographic makeup of their catchment populations to highlight gaps in trial access.
-Over time, data compiled from across Network centres will reveal systemic regional and national gaps that can inform targeted strategies for with identified, underrepresented populations.
-This marks a Canadian first and a key milestone towards establishing sustainable best practices for ensuring that cancer clinical trials will more accurately reflect Canada’s diverse population and generate more generalizable results that contribute to equitable improvements in care.
+Additional CPAC funding is supporting the collection standardized, self-reported race data for patients enrolled in 3CTN Portfolio trials.
+In total, 28 Network cancer centres will provide baseline information from trial patients that can be compared to demographic makeup of sites’ catchment populations to identify gaps in trial access.
+Over time, network data can be used to inform targeted strategies for with identified, underrepresented populations to ensure that opportunities to participate cancer clinical trials more equitable across Canada’s diverse population and generate results that contribute to equitable improvements in care.

 “We are very thankful to the Canadian Partnership Against Cancer for their continued support.
 The projects that it will enable represent the next phase in our continued campaign to make access to clinical trials more equitable and make a positive impact on the lives of cancer patients and their families across the country.” – Dr. Janet Dancey, Scientific Director of 3CTN